dhanhdjs/xtalwiki/index.md

 [SKK, Japan]: https://www.skk-net.com/

 ## Contact
-I am trying to figure out a more iteractive way for people to send their feedbacks and questions on-site.
+I am trying to figure out a more interactive way for people to send their feedbacks and questions on-site.

-It may take some time so at the moment please email me via h_dao at skk-net.com.
+It may take some times so at the moment please email me via h_dao at skk-net.com.